-The Fulton Market Innovation District (FMID) Plan was adopted by the Chicago Plan Commission in July of 2014 and identifies a vision to preserve existing jobs while accommodating private sector investments that reinforce the area's expanding role as an innovation-driven employment center.
-To implement the FMID plan’s vision, the City proposed an ordinance to:
+The Fulton Market Innovation District (FMID) Plan was adopted by the Chicago Plan Commission in July 2014 to create a vision to preserve existing jobs while accommodating private sector investments that reinforce the area's expanding role as an innovation-driven employment center.

 The plan identifies seven key actions that serve to guide City policies and investment within the area generally bounded by Hubbard Street, Halsted Street, Randolph Street and Ogden Avenue.
 It includes: